 So You Want to Live in Roxbury

-Ask any longtime resident, and they’ll tell you the one word embodies Roxbury: Community.
+Ask any longtime resident, and they’ll tell you the one word that embodies Roxbury: Community.
 In the 1600s, “Rocksberry”—named for its rocky soil—was highly attractive to colonists thanks to its abundant natural resources.
 Later, the neighborhood became known for its Irish population, large Latvian community, as well its Jewish community near the Grove Hall area.
 The neighborhood’s black community began to develop in the early 1900s, and by the mid-20th century, it had become the epicenter of Boston’s black culture.
-Dudley Square served as its hub, and soon, movie theaters, hotels, and department stores were built there.
+Nubian Square (formerly Dudley Square) served as its hub, and soon, movie theaters, hotels, and department stores were built there.

 If you speak to people who grew up in Roxbury, their love for the neighborhood is palpable.
 Current and former residents say they felt it was an immense privilege to grow up there.
 They look back on the days when you could hit up Funky Fresh Records or listen to WILD radio before checking out a neighborhood talent show.
 They recall music producer Maurice Starr (who discovered Roxbury’s own New Edition, as well as New Kids on the Block) rolling up in his drop-top Mercedes-Benz and handing out dollars to the neighborhood children.
 Residents have the same level of pride for their thriving arts and music community (don’t miss the Museum of the National Center of Afro-American Artists) as they did for “Shakey,” a local man known for hanging around the neighborhood.
 (He’s since been immortalized on t-shirts that read “I grew up in Roxbury” on the back.)